Reliable Representation When You’re Facing DUI Charges

 - Fourth or subsequent DUI conviction — Under FS § 316.193, a fourth or subsequent conviction for DUI is a third-degree felony, and calls for a maximum prison sentence of five years.
 The fine is not less than $2,000.
 There is also a mandatory permanent revocation of the driver license.

 These penalties are severe, but as you can see, the law gives the court great discretion within the range of potential penalties.
 So, even if the facts are against you, an experienced and determined criminal defense attorney can help minimize the consequences of your arrest.

 Contact our firm for more information about the specific penalties for DUI convictions

-The attorneys at Robert Shafer & Associates, P.A. in Jacksonville are capable of protecting your legal rights and building a solid defense for your DUI charge.
+The attorneys at Shafer Law, P.A. in Jacksonville are capable of protecting your legal rights and building a solid defense for your DUI charge.
 Call us to schedule your initial appointment at 904-450-5872 or contact us online.
 We serve clients in Duval, Nassau, Clay and St. Johns counties, and our office is conveniently located on North Pearl Street, just blocks from the Duval County Courthouse Annex and Central Station on West Bay Street.